migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-08-20 Fri:
+- Finalized "Broadcast Vote Power": Our network monitoring systems rely on the "sign power" API method from the leader node.
+However, with leader rotation enabled, the leader is often unreachable.
+To address this, we implemented a feature that allows the broadcast of this value, making it accessible from any node in the network.
+- Completed Crosslinks Feature for HIP32: This feature enables committees to continue operating even if no crosslinks are sent.
+We have encountered situations where this occurred, and the feature aims to prevent such issues in the future.
+- Enhanced Watchdog for Localnet Nodes with Ulad: While testing vote power broadcasting, we discovered unpredictable node assignments within localnet and watchdog.
+Additionally we reactivated a previously disabled API for localnet that was disabled by default.
+- Made `getLastSigningPower` API Method Public: The getLastSigningPower method, which does not contain any private information, has been moved from the private debug API to the public API.

 2024-08-23 Fri:
 - Lock-Free Consensus Methods for Message Validation: The current consensus mechanism involves sending messages from methods that are under `mutex.Lock`, which in turn call libp2p.
 Since libp2p also uses `mutex.Lock` internally, this can lead to potential deadlocks.
 To prevent this, we need to call such methods asynchronously.
 However, executing these methods asynchronously introduces unpredictability in their behavior.
 - Investigating the Zero Sign Power Issue on Local Watchdog: I was unable to identify the cause of the zero sign power issue on the local watchdog.
 This problem requires further investigation on the devnet.
 I will continue working on this with Ulad next week.